 CHAU currently works with the Alliance on a range of programmes that aim to tackle HIV in Uganda using a multi-pronged approach.
 The SIDA SRHR Umbrella Programme builds on the institutional and technical capacity of civil society organisations (CSOs) and will provide funding at a national and district level for 5 years.

 CHAU partners with the Alliance Secretariat on PITCH, a programme that focuses on advocacy as a way to empower vulnerable populations and strengthen the capacities of local CSOs to respond to HIV in Uganda.
 EJAF Uganda is a programme supported by the Elton John AIDS Foundation which aims to increase access to and uptake of STI & HIV services for LGBT people, particularly HCT, combination prevention, and ART.
 CHAU's work with young people has also continued through READY Teens, a project that focuses on 10-19 year olds living with and most affected by HIV.

-Until June 2015 the secretariat of the Alliance maintained a small project office in Kampala to manage the USAID SUNRISE-OVC project.
-During the lifespan of the project, 374,000 orphans and vulnerable children directly benefited from services including child protection, withdrawal from child labour, family re-integration, arbitration and counselling, legal support, care and psychosocial services.
-Over 1 million children benefited indirectly from the project, which also strengthened government systems to support and safeguard orphans and vulnerable children.
+Historically, the Alliance operated a country office in Uganda until 2013, when it was transitioned to an independent and autonomous organisation known as Community Health Alliance Uganda (CHAU).
+The Alliance Secretariat however maintained a small project office in Kampala until June 2015 to manage the USAID SUNRISE-OVC project.
+During the lifespan of this project, 374,000 orphans and vulnerable children directly benefited from services including child protection, withdrawal from child labour, family re-integration, arbitration and counselling, legal support, care and psychosocial services.
+Over a million children benefited indirectly from the project, which also strengthened government systems to support and safeguard orphans and vulnerable children.